Badhannn/gadget-galore/README.md

 GadgetGalore
 =========

-## (Moto) Bringing The Very Best To Your Life
+## Bringing The Very Best To Your Life

 ![whatsapp image 2017-12-07 at 12 52 49 am](https://user-images.githubusercontent.com/16271202/33688261-00f93638-db05-11e7-9646-d8282bf122f0.jpeg)

 ***Description:***
 GadgetGalore is an E-commerce site.
-Where you will be able to get all the accessories for gadget's like Smartphone, Desktop/Laptop, Gaming devices.
+Where you will be able to get all the accessories for gadget's like Smartphone, Desktop/Laptop and Gaming devices.

 Features